HotDB-Community/hotdb-documents/docs/en/latest/install-and-deploy.md

 #### NDB SQL Service

-NDB SQL service could be used to assist the compute node in completing calcualtion of relatively complex SQL query statements under distributed environment.
-Refer to description in *Distributed Transactional Database Product HotDB Server - [Standard] Function Manual* for detailed introduction to NDB SQL service.
-At present, NDB SQL Service supports installation by clickOnce deployment and installation of script and automatic deployment by "[Cluster Deployment](#cluster-deployment)" and "[Single Component Deployment](#single-component-deployment)" functions on management platform.
+NDB SQL service could be used to assist the compute node in completing calculation of relatively complex SQL query statements under distributed environment.
+Refer to description in the [Standard](standard.md) document for detailed introduction to NDB SQL service.
+At present, NDB SQL Service supports installation by clickOnce deployment and installation of script and automatic deployment by [Cluster Deployment](#cluster-deployment) and [Single Component Deployment](#single-component-deployment) functions on management platform.
 Installation and deployment of NDB SQL service by script will be introduced as follow.

 1. **Notice before manual installation**